bhardwaj01/cdk-examples/demo/README.md

 mvn package
 ```

-This creates two artifacts: a JAR file containging classes for creating datasets and
+This creates two artifacts: a JAR file containing classes for creating datasets and
 running Crunch jobs, and a WAR file for the webapp that logs application events.

 ## Running